Japan: Fumio Kishida set to take office as prime minister | DW | 04.10.2021

 Suga's popularity plummeted following sharp criticism of his pandemic management.

+He also wants to put together a massive stimulus package worth about 30 trillion yen (€231 billion, $269 billion) by the end of the year to help Japanese businesses hit by the economic damage wrought by the pandemic.

+He also plans to put in place measures to boost people's incomes by making changes to tax laws, and for new safeguards protecting small and medium sized businesses.

-The top posts will go to allies of Abe or Taro Aso, the outgoing finance minister.
+Top posts in the incoming government are set to go either to allies of former conservative Prime Minister Shinzo Abe or Taro Aso, the outgoing finance minister.

 Hirokazu Matsuno, an education minister under Abe, will be named as the key chief cabinet secretary, while current education minister and Abe ally Koichi Hagiuda is set to become trade and industry minister.